Blacktown (East) - Kings Park

 Blacktown (East) - Kings Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Blacktown East's Kings Park is one of Australia's most culturally diverse areas, with 57.7% speaking a language other than English at home and 54.9% born overseas.
-Christianity is the primary religion in Blacktown East's Kings Park, accounting for 40.7%.
-Hinduism is notably higher here compared to Greater Sydney, comprising 16.9% versus 14.7%.
+Blacktown (East) - Kings Park has a high level of cultural diversity, with 57.7% of its population speaking a language other than English at home and 54.9% born overseas.
+The predominant religion in Blacktown (East) - Kings Park is Christianity, which accounts for 40.7% of the population.
+Notably, Hinduism is overrepresented compared to Greater Sydney, making up 16.9% of Blacktown (East) - Kings Park's population.

 Frequently Asked Questions - Diversity